 Company Name

 For Year Ended

-S CHEDULE 6b: REPORT ON OPERATIONAL EXPENDITURE FOR THE DISCLOSURE YEA AR
+SCHEDULE 6b: REPORT ON OPERATIONAL EXPENDITURE FOR THE DISCLOSURE YEAR

-(E) op is schedule requires a breakdown of operational expenditure incurred in the disclosure year.
-GTBs must provide explanatory comments on any atypical operational expenditure and assets replaced or rep renewed as part of asset replacemer nt and renewal
+This schedule requires a breakdown of operational expenditure incurred in the disclosure year.
+GTBs must provide explanatory comment on their operational expenditure and assets replaced or renewed as part of operational expenditure, and additional information on insurance.
+This information is part of audited disclosure information (as defined in section 1.4 of the ID determination), and so is subject to the assurance report responsible. of asset replacement and renewal

-sch i ref
+s ich ref

-7 6b(i): Operational Expenditure (\$000) (\$000)
+6b(i): Operational Expenditure (\$000) (\$000)

 8 Service interruptions, incidents and emergencies

 9 Routine and corrective maintenance and inspection

-10 Asset replacement and renewal
+Asset replacement and renewal

 11 Compressor fuel

 12 Land management and associated activity

 13 Network opex -

 14 System operations

 15 Network support

 16 Business support

-17 Non-network opex -
+17 Non-network opex L -

 18

-19 Operational expenditure -
+19 Operational expenditure L -

-20 6b(ii): Subcomponents of Operational Expenditure (where known)
+6b(ii): Subcomponents of Operational Expenditure (where known)

-21 Research and development
+I. 21 Research and development

 22 Insurance